Bingo is a big draw during the Cokato Corn Carnival.

 Meet friends old and new at Cokato Corn Carnival

 Every year during the second week of August, thousands of people gather for what feels like a traditional carnival of the past, enjoying all that the Cokato Corn Carnival has to offer.

-Festivities include a kiddie parade, followed immediately by the main parade.
+There will be a kiddie parade beginning at 6 p.m., Monday, Aug.
+8, followed immediately by the main parade.

-Other highlights include the Miss Cokato coronation, corn bingo, Midway rides, and plenty of food vendors to choose from.
+Other highlights include: the Miss Cokato coronation, corn bingo, Midway rides, and plenty of food vendors.

 • Kiddie parade – participation treat will be given to all who enter.

 • Main parade.

 • Food stands, carnival rides, and Midway by Stipe Shows.